Synthetixio/SIPs/SIPS/sip-59.md

 In order to integrate with the current Synthetix release process, the aforemented publisher script would be configured to output a migration contract, which would then be committed to mainnet, verified and submitted as a proposal.

+> ### Future Improvements
+>
+> 1. For the initial phase of this migrator, the suggestion is to limit invocations of `execute()` to the `owner`.
+This is to prevent any confusions for the core contributors during partial upgrades (which take more than a single transaction).
+In the future however, we envisage that `execute()` will be callable by anyone.
+> 2. Additionally, the eventual aim is to have `propose()` also callable by anyone.
+This would then require approval by vote rather than veto by vote as suggested above.
+This is something to look at in future iterations of the migrator.

 ## Rationale

 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->